magnetde/dokuwiki-tailwind/README.md

   * [diagrams](https://www.dokuwiki.org/plugin%3Adiagrams)
   * [imagebox](https://www.dokuwiki.org/plugin%3Aimagebox)

-I am open to merge requests for desired changes or for the support of additional plugins.
+I am open to merge requests for changes like for the support of additional plugins.

 ## Installation